Tag Archives: Marvin Gaye

 Oh, what’s going on (What’s going on)

 I’m struck by the line “Talk to me.”
 It reflects Marvin’s desire that we start engaging in dialogue rather than screaming at each other or resorting to violence.
 I’m with Marvin one hundred percent, but I’m not sure that at the time he wrote the song he understood how difficult it is for human beings to engage in honest dialogue.
 Paolo Freire, the accepted authority on the subject, argued that “true dialogue cannot exist unless the partners engage in love, humility, faith, trust, hope, and critical thinking.”
 If you’re a black man, how do you engage in dialogue with a white supremacist who will never love you, takes pride in their white privilege and has no intention of giving it up, bases their belief in white supremacy on a twisted interpretation of the good book, doesn’t trust you, hopes you disappear and whose dogmatic approach to life makes critical thinking impossible?

 Though later in life Marvin would express disillusionment about the possibilities of changing the world through music, the simple fact that I’m asking that question shows that he succeeded in engaging me in the struggle for universal human respect—and I think that was true for a lot of people who listened to the song.

 At this point in the song we rejoin the party, the conversations mingling with the instrumental break.
 What’s delightful about this segment is the sound of Marvin Gaye launching into a surreal burst of scat that epitomizes joyfulness.
-The contrast between the ecstasy in Marvin’s voice and the heaviness of the song’s subject matter is stark indeed, but absolutely consistent with his belief that love is the answer.
+The contrast between the ecstasy in Marvin’s voice and the heaviness of the song’s subject matter is stark indeed, but consistent with his belief that love is the answer.